zk4/vimrc/readme.md

 # Bla Bla
 - VIM is a great TEXT EDITOR. but it is not a good IDE.
-Don`t even try to function like an IDE.
+Do not even try to use vim like an IDE.
 If you do.
 Maybe you should just go with the IDE.
-It`s fine.
 Ex.
 Writing JAVA.
-- Switch language IME is pain in vim.
-I always use VS CODE as an secondary editor if I have to type a lot of chinese.